ZhangSteven/DIF/README.md

 To do
 +++++++++

-1. Separate the holdings output to 2 files: HTM and Trading (trading bond and equity), so the we can match the price/market value local of the latter.

-2. How about not reading the columns for each holding section, but read columns for each type of holdings once and re-use it later, e.g., HTM bond, trading bond, equity.

-3. For HKD equivalent, email the other party to change?
+1. Some unused sections have certain fields missing, we can read the fields for 3 types of data: HTM bond, Trading bond, and Equity, then reuse the fields later to solve this problem.

+2. Solve the problem when there is one or more blanks in between holdings in a section.

+3. Solve the problem of miss spelled 'HKD Equiv' to 'USD Equiv.'

-4. Modify the error checking code, to include the sheet name it's reading?
+4. Modify the error checking code, to include the sheet name it's reading.

 ++++++++++
 ver 0.14
 ++++++++++
+Tested OK with Geneva custom loaders (HTM position, AFS position, cash)

 1. Now we output htm positions and afs positions into two files, instead of bond holding and equity holding.
 This way, we can recon the price/market value of the afs positions, as trustee also uses Bloomberg price, we can use this to check whether geneva has downloaded the prices properly.

-waiting to be tested
+2. Change the delimiter to '|' instead of ',' for csv file, because when the security name contains a comma, although Python csvwrite wraps it with "" and Excel can read it properly, Geneva custom loader not able to parse it correctly.